 Deploying a Software Data Center represents an operational move from manual, siloed technologies and processes to an integrated, automated data center infrastructure and environment.
 The approach increases the physical speed of IT resources while also delivering consistent performance:

-The Software Defined Data Center also lays the groundwork for using ITIL best practices for IT service management (ITSM), which enables you to align your IT services with the needs of your business—rather than the other way around.
+The Software Defined Data Center also lays the groundwork for using service management best practices for IT service management (ITSM), which enables you to align your IT services with the needs of your business—rather than the other way around.
 By separating the management of your data center from the actual devices residing in it, so that the management process lives above the devices, you can better control your entire data center from a single location.

 The conventional data center has been the traditional vehicle for supporting businesses.
 Ironically, while technology has liberated organizations from the bricks and mortar that once defined and contained them, many data centers have remained behind—like a fixed point in space and time.